 Quite a few of these exist in Shadowrun, some of them with connections to toxic shamans.

-Subverted in Werewolf The Apocalypse, where the characters are expected to play environmental/animal rights warriors.
-In-game, this is justified because every evil strawman stereotype is true in this Crap Sack world.
+Subverted in Werewolf: The Apocalypse, where the characters are expected to play environmental/animal rights warriors.
+For example, some characters rescue young lupus Garou and wolf kinfolk from zoos, or exact brutal revenge on wolf hunters.
+In-game, this is justified because every evil strawman stereotype is true in this crapsack world.

 Lampshaded, though it's complicated.
 The developers even include themselves; their in-universe equivalent is Black Dog Games, which practices every evil claim of people who crusade against role-playing games: subliminally encouraging violence, satanism, sociopathy, and sexual deviance.
 In Werewolf's universe, school shootings really are because of RPGs.
 Black Dog's version of the Werewolf RPG (a game within a game, if you're keeping score), the Werewolves are an Animal Wrongs Group gone off the deep end.